Slord6/Natural-Language-Unit-Converter/README.md

 `.\NLUC.exe 200lb in kg | foreach {Write-Output "$_ =" ;.\NLUC.exe "$_ in g"}`

+### References

+You can also see 'reference' values:

+`.\NLUC.exe "1200kg as elephants"`
+`.\NLUC.exe "3.4km as empire state buildings"`
+`.\NLUC.exe "44F ref chickens"`

+References can have multiple values, each related to a base SI unit, eg. Elephant has mass height.

-For a list of all available units, pass `?` as the query
+For a list of all available units and references, pass `?` as the query

 ## TODO